selimslab/selimslab.github.io/index.md

 # Project Delta

-A digital space to create, collect, and share
+A digital space for work and play.
+A garden, home, lab, garage, ..

 ## Content